 Year 2

-***Applications for entry in 2026 will open on 9 June 2025*** Entry to the NZ Diploma in Costume Construction is by portfolio and interview.
+Entry into the NZ Diploma in Costume Construction is by portfolio and interview.
 Applicants are asked to submit evidence of at least two garments you have made.
 You'll also need to submit an online application form and complete the Mihimihi Introduction section of the form (outlined below).

 Mihimihi Introduction Info: